positlabs/spark-DevCircComChallenge-Smoke/README.md

 1. a noise texture
 2. the Texture Distortion Shader from the spark AR library

 A sample noise texture, and the one we'll be using in this example, can be found in the downloads section on this project's github page.
 Download it and drag it into your assets panel.
 Next, go into the SparkAR library and search for the Texture Distortion Shader.
-Once found, Import it into your project and drag it into your patch editor.
+Once found, Import it into your project and drag it into your patch editor, using it to connect the delay frame Receiver and the Blend patch, foregoing their initial direct connection.

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/importDistortion.gif" width="500"/>